auth0/express-jwt/README.md

 > If the JWT has an expiration (`exp`), it will be checked.

+Optionally you can add paths for the middleware to skip

+    app.use(jwt({ secret: 'shhhhhhared-secret', skip: ['/token']}));

+This is especially useful when applying to multiple routes.

 This module also support tokens signed with public/private key pairs.
 Instead of a secret, you can specify a Buffer with the public key

     var publicKey = fs.readFileSync('/pat/to/public.pub');